image-source-control/image-source-control/readme.txt

 Check out the premium features to display the image caption overlay for featured images.

-**Premium-Features**
+**Premium Features**

 [Check out all features of Image Source Control](https://imagesourcecontrol.com/?utm_source=wporg&utm_medium=link&utm_campaign=all-features).

-* List credits for images outside of the content
+* List credits for images outside the content
-* Multiple links in the source string
+* Add multiple links to the source string
-* Manage image credits for images hosted outside of the media library
+* Manage image credits for images hosted outside the Media Library
 * Handle images without file extensions
 * Bulk-edit image copyright information in the media library
 * Show the standard picture credit for all images without a selected source
 * Choose which data is displayed in the Global List
 * List only images with a proper source in the Global List
 * Show image sources for Elementor background images
+* Developer options to show overlay captions for CSS background images
+* Exclude certain images from showing the overlay by adding the `isc-disable-overlay` class
 * Personal email support

 [See Pricing](https://imagesourcecontrol.com/pricing/?utm_source=wporg&utm_medium=link&utm_campaign=pricing).